28 PhD Viva Questions Your Examiners Will Ask

 Future work and after the viva 5

-Before you read on, where are you actually at with your PhD?
+Before you read on, where are you at with your PhD?

 Take the 2-minute Doctoral Researcher Profile and find out what type of researcher you are, and what would make the biggest difference right now.